dumpfheimer/olimpia_splendid_bi2_modbus_controller/README.md

 HTTP examples:
 /set?addr=1&ambient=22.9&setpoint=23.0&on=0&speed=MIN&swing=False&fanonly=False&mode=COOLING

+HTTP params:
-addr: (0...31) modbus address of the fancoil
+- addr: (0...31) modbus address of the fancoil
-ambient: (XX.X) temperature in deg C of the current room temperature
+- ambient: (XX.X) temperature in deg C of the current room temperature
-setpoint: (XX.X) temperature in deg C of the desired setpoint
+- setpoint: (XX.X) temperature in deg C of the desired setpoint
-on: (true/false) ...on/off
+- on: (true/false) ...on/off
-speed (MIN/MAX/AUTO/NIGHT): speed of the ventilator
+- speed (MIN/MAX/AUTO/NIGHT): speed of the ventilator
-swing: (true/false): turn on/off swinging
+- swing: (true/false): turn on/off swinging
-fanonly: (true/false): only turn on fan, do not heat ore cool
+- fanonly: (true/false): only turn on fan, do not heat ore cool
-mode: (COOLING/HEATING): mode
+- mode: (COOLING/HEATING): mode

 HARDWARE